 Wondering how you’ll ever find that one photo you need in your mess of amazing images?
-Then consider us your white knight, out to thwart the dreaded disheveled photo library with some naming conventions and organizational suggestions.
+We're here to help thwart the dreaded disheveled photo library with ideas for how to organize photos, including naming conventions and filing suggestions.

 Here are the steps you need to get all of your pics in place.
-Try them with whatever storage solution you’re using—whether it’s Collections in Hub (PicMonkey’s storage solution that keeps your pics and projects re-editable), the photo organization app on your computer, an external drive, etc.— and never struggle to find a photo again.
+Try them with whatever storage solution you’re using — whether it’s folders in Hub (PicMonkey’s cloud storage solution that keeps your pics and projects re-editable), the photo organization app on your computer, an external drive, etc. — and never struggle to find a photo again.

-- You’re building your brand and want to keep essential assets, campaign images, etc. organized.
+Building your brand, and needing to keep essential assets, campaign images, etc. organized.

-- You’re working on images for a variety of clients and need to keep everything in line so that there aren’t any mix-ups.
+Working on images for a variety of clients and wanting (see: needing) to keep their jobs separated.

 2. Get all of your images in one place